Developing and caring for collections

 - Make your museum a treasure house, not a storage locker.
 Pick items that have value to you.

 - Whatever your passion – film, oral history, fine art – make sure you acquire the right examples.

 - Try not to create collections backlogs.

-- Don't clutter up your shelves with objects in poor condition.
+- Don’t clutter up your shelves with objects which are in poor condition.

 - Create a clear acquisition policy, sometimes referred to as a ‘collection development policy’ or ‘acquisition and disposal policy’.